Wave-Play/robo.js/docs/docs/robojs/plugins.md

-# Plugins
+# 🔌 Using Plugins

-Plugins empower developers to effortlessly add new features to their existing Robos.
+Plugins automatically grant your Robo new skills and features.
+They're easy to install and they're a great way to enhance your Robo's capabilities.

 ## Installing plugins